kastnerc/totokos-frontend/README.md

 ![Screenshot 2024-12-06 142644](https://github.com/user-attachments/assets/0ace236b-dce5-4f78-b2fd-9ef08a439c60)

 ### Add/Modify Product
-When Totoko's Temptations want to add a new product for a special event, or want to update their confectionnary reservoir, they come to this page to creste them.
+When _Totoko's Temptations_ wants to add a new product for a special event, or want to update their confectionnary reservoir, they come to this page to creste them.
 Or if they so choose to modify a certain product, they can do that too.
 ![Screenshot 2024-12-06 142652](https://github.com/user-attachments/assets/e8abf839-d12d-4b24-bc85-f4ff17b383b8)

 ### Search Price History